chenliu1993/chenliu1993/README.md

 - 💬 Ask me about kubernetes and container for now
 - 📫 How to reach me: cl2037829916@gmail.com
 - ⚡ find more about me: www.cliufreever.com/webblog
-- 😄 Pronouns: Amateur Programmer/Amateur Japanese Learner/Amateur
+- 😄 Pronouns: Amateur Programmer/Amateur Japanese Learner/Amateur at Everything

 **Languages and Tools:**